 For me, the answer is that I have, and I’ll continue to do so.
 That doesn’t mean I can’t also try this thing.

 For the other idiots, hipsters and pretend film shooters, I don’t know.
 Maybe they have too.
 And if not, maybe they just don’t want to.
 Or maybe in the future they will.

 Who knows.
 Who cares.

 Anyone who backed the Yashica Y35 Kickstarter did so because they wanted to.
-If somebody doesn’t like the Yashica digiFilm concept, it probably wasn’t designed with them in mind.
+If somebody didn’t like the Yashica digiFilm concept, it probably wasn’t designed with them in mind.